 Montana farmers and ranchers are also eligible for the Paycheck Protection Program (PPP) which will provide 100% federally guaranteed and forgivable loans (grants) to small businesses who retain their employees or restore employees who were fired after February 15.

 Additionally, Montana ag will also now be eligible for the Economic Injury Disaster Loan program.
-This follows Daines’ efforts from earlier this month where Daines sent a letter to the Small Business Association urging them to grant farms, ranches, and agriculture businesses the opportunity to apply for the EIDL program.
+This follows Daines’ efforts where Daines sent a letter to the Small Business Association urging them to grant farms, ranches, and agriculture businesses the opportunity to apply for the EIDL program.

 More info about the EIDL program and how to apply can be found HERE.